 - Protection of high quality waters: Additional measures may be required in order to protect and restore these sensitive areas and in particular to reduce the impacts of development, forestry and farming. - Mines and Contaminated Sites: Additional measures may be required in order to address issues caused by mines and contaminated sites.
-Further research may be required in order to address knowledge gaps. - Physical impact of channelisation on river status: Further monitoring is required in order to identify where ecological status has been impacted by arterial drainage.
-Remediation measures may be required. - Control of Abstractions, Impoundments and Physical modifications: New regulations may be introduced to create a registration and authorisation system for abstractions and impoundments. - Estuarine and Coastal (Marine) Monitoring: Increased monitoring is required for these waters.
-The marine monitoring programme has not been fully implemented in this planning cycle and due to insufficient monitoring it has not been possible to assign status to a large proportion of coastal and transitional waters. - Integration of Water Quality and Planning: There may be need to strengthen the statutory basis for integration of water quality objectives with the planning system.

-• Further research: While significant research has already been carried out to support development of these plans, a further programme of research may be warranted to improve our knowledge of the water environment and how best to achieve water quality objectives.
+Further research may be required in order to address knowledge gaps. - Physical impact of channelisation on river status: Eight rivers have been identified in the Western RBD where channelisation measures are required.
+Further monitoring is required in order to identify where ecological status has been impacted by arterial drainage on other rivers in the RBD.
+Remediation measures may be required for these also. - Control of Abstractions, Impoundments and Physical modifications: New regulations may be introduced to create a registration and authorisation system for abstractions and impoundments. - Estuarine and Coastal (Marine) Monitoring: Increased monitoring is required for these waters.
+The marine monitoring programme has not been fully implemented in this planning cycle and due to insufficient monitoring it has not been possible to assign status to a large proportion of coastal and transitional waters. - Integration of Water Quality and Planning: There may be need to strengthen the statutory basis for integration of water quality objectives with the planning system. - Further research: While significant research has already been carried out to support development of these plans, a further programme of research may be warranted to improve our knowledge of the water environment and how best to achieve water quality objectives.